 How much rain can a rainwater tank collect?

-The average home has a roof area of 200m2, and with 40 mm of rain on that area, you could predictably catch 8,000 litres of fresh rainwater, while our flow tests have proven that the RainWatch Filter has the ability to clean rainwater in excess of 2000 liters an hour.
+The average home has a roof area of 200m2, and with 40 mm of rain on that area, you could predictably catch 8,000 litres of fresh rainwater, while our flow tests have proven that the RainWatch Filter has the ability to clean rainwater in excess of 2000 litres an hour.

-What are the guarantees on the RainWatch Filter and filter cloth?
+What are the guarantees on the RainWatch Filter?

 We at Doust Plumbing Products have built our reputation on quality.
 Our new RainWatch Filter is proudly made in Australia from high-quality impact acrylic materials and is fully backed by our own 2-year no-nonsense guarantee as well as Australian consumer guarantees.

 Can I attach RainWatch filtered water to my household utilities?

 Yes, provided the installation is in accordance with all local bylaws and conducted by a qualified plumber/authorised installer in accordance with current legislation.

 How often should the 316 Stainless Steel filter screen be replaced?

-How often should the filter cloth be washed?
+How often should the stainless steel filter screen be washed?

 Will having the RainWatch Filter before the tank affect rainwater catchment efficiency?

 Does the filter provide drinkable/sterilised rainwater?

 Whilst RainWatch has the ability to remove most airborne contaminants and microscopic particles, the RainWatch Filter is designed to be an addition to current rainwater filtration systems, not a replacement.

-As the RainWatch Filter sits prior to the tank, and not point of use, sterilisation devices are still required to ensure that the water flowing from the rainwater tank to the point of use is treated to ensure that the water is non-hazardous in accordance with the relative drinking water bylaws.
+As the RainWatch Filter sits prior to the tank, and not the point of use, sterilisation devices are still required to ensure that the water flowing from the rainwater tank to the point of use is treated to ensure that the water is non-hazardous in accordance with the relative drinking water bylaws.

 Note: That with the RainWatch Filter installed, filtration and water treatment systems will require far less maintenance than if they were dealing with unfiltered or uncleaned rainwater.